 Seeds (Easy) - Soak the seeds in lukewarm water for around 24hrs in a dark location, preferably on top of an operating radiator.
-The best soil to use is a Houseplant-labelled potting mix; however, multipurpose compost with added perlite and sand is as good.
+The best soil to use is a 'Cactus & Succulent' labelled potting mix; however, multipurpose compost with added perlite, grit and sand is also acceptable.
 Set the seeds around 2cm (1 inch) into the potting mix, resisting the temptation to compact the soil too much.
 Maintain evenly moist soil and allow the excess water to freely drain from the pot's base to prevent water-logged conditions.
 The ideal location for successful germination is in a bright, indirect setting with temperatures above 18℃ (64℉) with bottom-heat.
 Keep the pot in a transparent bag to provide a stable level of humidity, along with longer-lasting soil moisture.
 Germination may take up to three months, so don't discard any unsuccessful seeds until this threshold has been surpassed.
 Remove the bag once the seedlings produce their second leaf and then split them up into their own 5cm (2 inches) pots.

 Yellow flowers are held by a spike that'll develop each year, reaching up to 70cm in height.
 Each flower can last up to several days, with the blooming process lasting several weeks.
 Ensure to keep the plant sufficiently hydrated with a fortnightly feed of Cactus Feed during this time to prolong this period.